redoper1/keboola-wr-sftp-webdav/README.md

 Another attribute is called **Protocol**.
 The default value is **sftp**, which is used if this attribute is missing in configuration.
 The other option is **webdav** as described above.

 The last option is related to WebDAV configuration and certificate trust verification.
 If there is a situation when your WebDAV server contains a certificate that is not properly secured and fails on cetificate trust verification (error: Peer certificate cannot be authenticated with known CA certificates), you won't be able to load any file by default.
 However, you can skip that checking by keeping parameter **Trust unsecured certificate** set to true.

+You can also select files from your KBC storage.
+This features works for the SFTP only at the moment.